The Stroomenbergh Family Netherlands

 As Arnold wrote in his testimony to Yad Vashem, “All members of the Stroomenbergh family took part in keeping me out of German hands.
 They took enormous risks on behalf of me and many other Jewish people.
 Jan Stroomenbergh, Sr. and his wife took care of me and my education during the war.
 They treated me like their own son.
 After the war, they understood immediately the importance, for a Jewish child to be raised by young Jewish relatives.
 My parents were betrayed and died in Auschwitz…I stayed in the Stroomenbergh home…this meant that all of the members of the church were aware of my presence and also of the presence of Mr. and Mrs. Wijnschenk.
 Every member of this congregation was 100 percent reliable, and no one put us in danger.”

 Jan and Johanna Stroomenbergh and their son died years ago.
-Johanna, Jr., who used her middle name Susanna, died on her birthday, April 7, 2022.
-She was 99.
+Johanna, Jr. died in April 2022.
+She was 99 and was living in New Jersey.